VanillaEngineDevs/Vanilla-Engine/README.md

 * Much less memory usage than the original game
 * Controller support
 * Other cool features, like downscroll
+* Extended support for more platforms (MacOS, Linux, Nintendo Switch, etc.)
 * And more to come!

 Join **Vanilla Engine's** server for VE updates and what not: https://discord.gg/TJfbQbptyW